May 30, 2025

 May 29, 2025

-prior mammalian participants
+prior avian participants

 Readers who would like further information on the subjects, locales or technique of these photos are asked to leave a query in the Comments section.